 |Provider 1 (Facility, ER, Radiology)||$4,500||$3,150||$1,485||$1,665|

 In this illustration, Susan chose to save in premium by selecting the silver plan.
 In making that selection, she accepted the risk that should she be in need of care she could afford the associated costs.
 In making the silver plan selection under the above example the net result in direct out of pocket cost is an increase of approximately $1,426.

-This is due to the diffrence in cost coverage between the plans ($3226) less the cost approximate savings ($1800).
-In addition, Susan will have to spend an additional $1850 in order to reach her out of pocket maximum under the silver plan.
+This is due to the difference in cost coverage between the plans ($3226) less than the cost approximate savings ($1800).
+In addition, Susan will have to spend an additional $1850 in order to reach her out-of-pocket maximum under the silver plan.